top of page

 As part of a ritualised practice, and process informed by vital materialism, I go hunting for unloved objects that want me.
 Sometimes they whimper and sometimes they scream, but they all want something: they all have desires.

-My intervention is maternal: I bring these objects home and listen to what they want, then step away, granting their autonomy.
+My intervention is maternal: I bring these objects home and I listen to what they want, then I step away, granting their autonomy.
 I am obedient to their whims.

-A seminal doll in this installation first suggested its longing and I yielded: removing its head to satisfy its desire for further existence.
-It beckoned for more and I responded to the insatiable hunger through manipulation, violence and translation.
+A seminal doll in this installation first suggested its longing and I obeyed: removing its head to satisfy its desire for further existence.
+It beckoned for more dolls and I responded to their insatiable hunger through manipulation, violence and translation.

 Holly_Block - 3.JPG